Your Guide to the Candidates' Views on Medical Marijuana

-Former Sen. John Edwards (D-NC)
+▼ Sen. John Edwards (D-NC) on Medical Marijuana

 In Short

-In 2007, former Sen. Edwards stated publicly that he would end the DEA's raids on medical marijuana patients in states that have approved medical marijuana use for the seriously ill.
-This is a switch from his position four years ago, when he stated that it would be "irresponsible" to end the raids.
+In 2007, Sen. Edwards stated publicly that he would end the DEA’s raids on medical marijuana patients in states that have approved medical marijuana use for the seriously ill.
+This is a switch from his position four years ago, when he stated that it would be “irresponsible” to end the raids.

-What Former Sen. Edwards Has Done:
+What Sen. Edwards Has Done:

 Sen. Edwards neither cosponsored nor voted on any legislation specifically addressing medical marijuana.

-What Former Sen. Edwards Has Said:
+What Sen. Edwards Has Said:

 On May 21, 2007, at a community meeting in Lebanon, New Hampshire, Sen. Edwards said, "The last thing in the world I'm interested in doing is going around and harassing people who are trying to alleviate their pain.
 I understand your concern.
 It's very fair.
 I want to do something about it, I'm just trying to figure out the best way to do it."